Confusedfish/confusedfish.github.io/_plans/2018-Tadpole_Graham-Plans/2018-6-15-Tadpole-Graham.md

 to the start once the first run starts.
 There should hopefully be enough time to get the canoe(s) back onto a car and to the southerly car park in time to get back onto the water to get people their gear for the second swim but it might be a bit tight.

-The second parking area is very limited, it might be better to check with the landowner in advance if possible.
+The second parking area is very limited, just look, someone has blocked it with their [landy already](https://www.google.co.uk/maps/@54.528866,-3.2531082,3a,75y,258.45h,70.28t/data=!3m6!1e1!3m4!1sF2xuv22BjRlS35wFr3Iysg!2e0!7i13312!8i6656), it might be better to check with the landowner in advance if possible.
+Alternatively, the canoe based support might be able to paddle to the end of Crummock and simply carry the canoe between two, over to Buttermere.
+I sense a recognisance trip coming on.